UCL-ARC/python-tooling/README.md

 # UCL ARC Python Recommendations

 This is repository collects the [UCL ARC] recommendations for a Research Software project in Python.
-It contains template for new ARC Python packages and [website] documenting our recommendations.
+It contains a template for new Python packages and a [website] documenting our recommendations.
 We've turned on [discussions](https://github.com/UCL-ARC/python-tooling/discussions) for this repo, and we welcome questions there or in the `#programming-help` channel on the [UCL research software hub slack](https://www.ucl.ac.uk/advanced-research-computing/community/ucl-research-programming-hub).

 🍪🥷 Our template is a [cookieninja] template which automatically creates new Python packages with our recommended tooling set up and ready to go.